balena-io-experimental/fin-block/docs/01-getting-started.md

 # Getting started

-The fin block is a docker image that provides a simple interface to advanced features of the balenaFin.
+The fin block is a docker image that provides a simple interface to advanced features of the [balenaFin](https://balena.io/fin).
-This block can be used in conjunction with other docker services to build complex applications to power your fleets.
+This block can be used with other docker services to build complex applications to power your fleets.

-## Hardware required
+## Hardware

-Any balenaFin version v1.x+ will work using this block.
+Any [balenaFin](https://balena.io/fin) version v1.x+ will work using this block.
 Currently this includes:

 - v1.0.0